AIRADLABS/SOLBOTS/README.md

 <strong>Licensing:</strong>

-&nbsp;&nbsp; &bull; The first collection of Solbots to leave the factory will be Boss bots.
+&nbsp;&nbsp; &bull; The first collection of Solbots to leave the factory will be Boss Bots.

-&nbsp;&nbsp; &bull; Boss bots can be collected, traded, transferred, or resold.
+&nbsp;&nbsp; &bull; Boss Bots can be collected, traded, transferred, or resold.

 <strong>Purpose:</strong>

 &nbsp;&nbsp;&bull; These bots govern by allowing the bot owner the right to vote on community driven changes to the Metasphere.

-&nbsp;&nbsp;&bull; Every Boss Bot you own counts as a vote.
+&nbsp;&nbsp;&bull; Every Boss Bot you own can cast one vote.

 # Worker Bots